Breville Oracle is Not a Super-Automatic

 - The tamping pressure

 - The amount of coffee grounds in the puck

 - The coffee bean variety, origin, and roast

 For this reason, when we change the beans we have to adjust the other variables in order to maintain a good extraction.
 We have an entire guide about how to pull the perfect espresso shot.
 The important info in this context is that we always try to maintain a constant tamping pressure, and we change the other parameters.
 This is why I am so excited about the automatic tamping.

 The bean hopper holds up to 8oz of beans which plenty for a domestic espresso machine.
 The hopper can be completely removed for cleaning.
 This is also convenient if you need to change the beans before finishing the last batch.
 The bean stopper allows you to remove the hopper even when there are still beans inside.

 Fully Automatic but NOT a Super Automatic

 - A super automatic grinds, tamps, and brews in the same place.
 The chute for dumping grounds runs right beside the brewing unit.
-This ads complexity to the machine, and creates problems such as stale coffee in the brewing unit.
+This adds complexity to the machine and creates problems such as stale coffee in the brewing unit.

 - Often times, the advanced home barista will adjust the tamping pressure to compensate for other parameters.
 For those who like to tweak their shot to perfection, you have the option to tamp manually, if you wish.